wildmountainfarms/solarthing/README.md

 ### [Contributing](CONTRIBUTING.md)

 ### Conventions
 This project requires Java 8+.
-However Java 8 API additions aren't used to remain compatible with Android SDK level 19.
+However Java 8 API additions aren't used in the `core` module to remain compatible with Android SDK level 19.
+This does not apply to the `client` module.

+You can set your editor up with [Editor Config](https://www.editorconfig.org) to work with the [.editorconfig file](.editorconfig)

 ### Compiling
 Run `./compile_and_move.sh`.
 Make sure your working directory is in the root of this project. ([this directory](.))